azzanslebew/GeoGuessr-Free-Fire-Edition/README.md

 ## 🚀 How to Play
 1. Start the game
-2. You'll be placed somewhere in Bermuda map
+2. You'll be placed somewhere in Bermuda or Purgatory map
 3. Look around the environment for clues
 4. Make your best guess on the map
 5. See how close you were to the actual location!